Jesse James (television personality): Career

 At age 19, he became a bouncer and then a bodyguard, notably for Slayer, Glenn Danzig, and Soundgarden.

-In 1992, James opened West Coast Choppers in his mother's garage.
-James has also built and is racing an off-road Trophy Truck and a Figure-8 race car.
+In 1992, James founded West Coast Choppers in his mother's garage.
+In addition to his work with the company, he has built and is actively racing both an off-road Trophy Truck and a Figure-8 race car.

 James was the owner of the Cisco Burger restaurant, which opened on April 28, 2006, across the street from West Coast Choppers which has officially closed.
 James also had partial ownership in Austin Speed Shop in Austin, Texas, which he left in 2013 to focus on the re-opening of West Coast Choppers in Austin.

-Other business ventures include Chopperdogs fan club and Jesse's Girl clothing line.
-James published the now-defunct custom-car Garage magazine.
+Other business ventures include the fan club Chopperdogs and Jesse's Girl clothing line.
+James published the now-defunct custom-car magazine Garage.

 In November 2013, Jesse James Firearms Unlimited unveiled its first two firearms, a 1911 pistol and an AR-15 rifle.
 His first rifle-caliber suppressor was a basic reworking of an original Maxim design that he claimed could impossibly bend the laws of physics by offering a 78 dB rating at the muzzle, lower than even what the De Lisle carbine achieved in testing; although James was careful to note that it only achieved that number with subsonic ammunition that does not produce a sonic boom.

 As of 2020, James lives in Austin, Texas, operates Jesse James Fire Arms Unlimited, and manages the intellectual properties of West Coast Choppers.